When Leslie Hammond’s flight to London is canceled, she calls off her vacation. Why won’t American Airlines refund her ticket?

 When no refund appeared, I called American Airlines.
 Another American agent made another request for a refund.
 It’s been almost four months, and I’m still waiting.
 Can you help? — Leslie Hammond, Santa Fe, N.M.

-Answer: I’m sorry to hear about your 67th birthday trip.
+I’m sorry to hear about your 67th birthday trip.
 That’s what folks in the travel industry call a trip in vain.
 You flew to Dallas, only to have to return.

 I’m troubled by the perception that American Airlines didn’t care about getting you to your final destination.
 American and British Airways are code-share partners, which means they are taking responsibility for each others’ flights.
 No one from American should have left you with the impression that it was “finished” with you when you arrived in London.

 A call to your online travel agency, Expedia, or to British Airways might have yielded a different result.
 As your travel agent, Expedia should have figured out a way of fixing your dream vacation — that’s what good travel agents do.
+(We have prepared a guide to help you find a reliable travel advisor).

 “Trip in vain” policies vary from airline to airline, but generally, they should offer a refund of the unused portion of your ticket.
 The money would be sent to your travel agent, which would then return it to you.
+(Related: Why did British Airways cancel my flight and leave me stranded?)

 As best I can tell, your refund followed a confusing path.
 If British Airways ticketed you, then it had your money.
 American would have had to ask British Airways for the refund, and then it would have been sent to Expedia.
 That may account for the delay, but it doesn’t fully explain it.